 There is a strong racial bias in children's housing conditions.
-While 21% of African and Coloured children live in crowded conditions, very few White and Indian children live in overcrowded households.
-Children in the poorest 20% of households are more likely to be living in overcrowded conditions (28%) than children in the richest 20% of households (1%).
+While 20% of African and 19% of coloured children live in crowded conditions, very few white and Indian children live in overcrowded households.
+Children in the poorest 20% of households are more likely to be living in overcrowded conditions (25%) than children in the richest 20% of households (1%).

-Figure 5c: Proportion of children and youth living in overcrowded dwellings, by age group, 2013
+Figure 5e: Children living in overcrowded households, by income quintile, 2014

-Source: Statistics South Africa (2014) General Household Survey 2013.
+Source: Statistics South Africa (2015) General Household Survey 2014.
 Pretoria: Stats SA.
 Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.